dtonhofer/taco-cloud-modified/README.md

 Note that this project uses Gradle as build tool, with the Kotlin DSL, instead of Maven as the book does.

+I'm using the Intellij IDEA IDE, which may have have various effects on the project structure.